 10 Things I Wish I Knew Before I Went to Beauty School

-Pursuing cosmetology education can be a great first step on the path to a fulfilling and exciting career in the beauty industry.
+Pursuing a cosmetology education can be a great first step on the path to a fulfilling and exciting career in the beauty industry.
 However, attending beauty school involves a lot more than just learning to cut hair, do makeup, and paint nails.
 Beauty is an art that requires dedication, patience, and attention to detail.
 Careers in beauty are also highly social and require most stylists to work with a variety of clients throughout their workweek.

 To prepare for your future in beauty school and beyond, we asked Hair Professionals Career College students what they wish they’d known before starting school.
 Here’s what they had to say!